Project Settings and Setup

 Setup checklist

-1. Add or confirm the primary brand.
+1. Open Project Settings -> Brand setup and add or confirm the primary brand.

 2. Add the main competitors you want to benchmark against.

-5. Configure owned-domain tracking if you want Sources to include crawler and referral evidence.
+6. Open Project Settings -> Tracking setup and configure owned-domain tracking if you want Sources to include crawler and referral evidence.

-When to return to Settings
+When to return to Project Settings

-Return to Settings when:
+Return to Project Settings when:

 • A competitor should be added, paused, or removed